 Direct Debits are also possible with Revolut – and as with N26, they don’t cater for paying in cash or cheques.

 Customers can access the Revolut app on a PC/laptop.
 You can view transactions and account balances , add money and Freeze or unfreeze your card .

-However – you can link a Junior Revolut account to your main Revolut account (for 7 to 17 year olds).
+Plus you can also link a Junior Revolut account to your main Revolut account (for 7 to 17-year-olds).
 The Revolut app allows parents and guardians to manage and oversee all their child’s spending from one day to the next.
 Apple pay is also available on Revolut Junior.

 With Revolut you can receive bank transfers directly into your Revolut account in a number of currencies: including- USD, GBP, EUR, AUD, NZD, JPY, MAD, CZK, QAR, THB, and ZAR. and more.